Dune arrives in UK cinemas on October 21st 2021

 READ MORE: FOUNDATION

 Dune is set on the desert planet of Arrakis, where the heir to a noble family Paul Atreides (Timothée Chalamet), arrives alongside his mother (Rebecca Ferguson) and father (Oscar Isaac).
 Their task is to rule the barren world and ensure that spice production continues to feed the galaxy’s unquenchable thirst.
-For spice extends life and enhances an individual’s consciousness while enabling interstellar space travel.
+The spice extends life and enhances an individual’s consciousness while enabling interstellar space travel.
 However, a deadly plan is brewing in the imperium.

 When House Atreides is betrayed, Paul and his mother find themselves rescued by the Fremen, the native people of Arrakis, who control the giant worms that feed beneath the desert sands.
 But, Paul’s journey is far from over as he works alongside the Fremen, his destiny written in the sands surrounding him.

 REBECCA FERGUSON as Lady Jessica in Warner Bros.
-Pictures’ and Legendary Pictures’ action adventure “DUNE,” a Warner Bros.
+Pictures’ and Legendary Pictures’ action-adventure “DUNE,” a Warner Bros.
 Pictures release.

-Watching Villeneuve’s epic and world-building adaptation of Dune reminds us all of the power held within Herbert’s story of betrayal, revenge, religion, politics and fate.
+Watching Villeneuve’s epic and world-building adaptation of Dune reminds us of the power held within Herbert’s story of betrayal, revenge, religion, politics and fate.
 Villeneuve clearly understands the importance of Dune and its place in the landscape of 20th Century science fiction.
 His movie, the first instalment of a two-part epic, doesn’t just inhabit the cinema screen but transcends it, engulfing the audience in a wave of sand, spice and sound.
-Watching Dune is a visual and auditory experience; every last inch of the screen and every speaker, used in its entirety.
+Watching Dune is a visual and auditory experience; every last inch of the screen and every speaker is used in its entirety.
 However, is Dune an experience that lingers in the memory?
 Or does its power, scale, and ambition quickly evaporate on leaving the theatre?

 OSCAR ISAAC as Duke Leto Atreides in Warner Bros.
-Pictures’ and Legendary Pictures’ action adventure “DUNE,” a Warner Bros.
+Pictures’ and Legendary Pictures’ action-adventure “DUNE,” a Warner Bros.
 Pictures release.